mapfumo/mapfumo.github.io/about.md

 href="https://www.coursera.org/specialization/jhudatascience/1">Coursera data
 science specialisation</a> MOOC and <a href="https://www.edx.org/course/analytics-edge-mitx-15-071x-0">EDX</a> in addition to countless hours of YouTube tutorials.
+I have also enrolled in the IBM sponsored <a href="http://bigdatauniversity.com/">Big Data University</a> and joined resourceful online forums for data  practitioners like <a href="http://www.datasciencecentral.com/">Data Science Central.</a>
 Having postgraduate and undergraduate qualifications in Computer Science has made grasping associated programming, statistics and algorithms a bit easier.